Embarcadero station

-Embarcadero station is a combined BART and Muni Metro rapid transit station in the Market Street subway in downtown San Francisco.
+Embarcadero station is a combined BART and Muni Metro rapid transit subway station in the Market Street subway in downtown San Francisco.
 Located under Market Street between Drumm Street and Beale Street near The Embarcadero, it serves the Financial District neighborhood and surrounding areas.
 The three-level station has a large fare mezzanine level, with separate platform levels for Muni Metro and BART below.
 Embarcadero station opened in May 1976 – almost two years after service began through the Transbay Tube – as an infill station.

-With over 11,000 daily passenger entrances on weekdays, Embarcadero and Montgomery Street stations are the two busiest in the BART system.
+Embarcadero and nearby Montgomery Street stations are typically the two busiest in the BART system.
+The station is served by the BART Blue, Green, Red and Yellow lines, and the Muni Metro J Church, K Ingleside, L Taraval, M Ocean View, N Judah, and S Shuttle lines.
 A major Bay Area transit hub, Embarcadero is also served by numerous bus routes of several other agencies which stop above the station and on surrounding streets.

 Station layout

 Like the three other shared Muni/BART stations in the Market Street subway, Embarcadero has three underground levels.
 The uppermost level is a fare mezzanine, with one Muni paid area in the middle flanked by two BART paid areas.
 The second level has a single island platform (of which only the center portion is used) for Muni Metro, and the third level has an island platform for BART.
 The station is narrower than the other three – 50 feet rather than 60 feet – because of adjacent buildings and the high water table.
 It has six street entrances along its length.
 The station contains an unused underground entrance to the 388 Market Street building.